Suddenly Feeling Shaky, Dizzy, Faint, or a bit Uncomfortable?

 For a quick remedy to reactive hypoglycemia, have something that will raise your blood sugars quickly without causing another round of early or late dumping.
 I typically suggest having something higher in carbs but that also contains protein and/or fat.
-Yogurt, milk, fruit and nuts or nut butter, crackers with a little cheese, etc. You could also take glucose tablets, hard candy, juice, or something else that will shoot up your blood sugars quickly, but the risk is that if you take too much, you could provoke early or late dumping again.
+Yoghurt, milk, fruit and nuts or nut butter, crackers with a little cheese, etc. You could also take glucose tablets, hard candy, juice, or something else that will shoot up your blood sugars quickly, but the risk is that if you take too much, you could provoke early or late dumping again.
 But these are only in the moment solutions.
 The best way to deal with late dumping is to prevent it.

 Think about how you eat:

-- Have your portions of carbohydrate dense foods gotten bigger?
+- Have your portions of carbohydrate-dense foods gotten bigger?

 - Are you including protein every time you eat?